by Harold Goldberg

 I don’t know when I’ll see Sam again.
 As I mentioned in the story, he does covet his privacy.
 But, from time to time, I’ll look at that transcript again.
 And I’ll probably become a bit wistful.
 I really wish I could share the full transcript and the audio tape with everyone.
 I can’t, unfortunately.
 But I’ve done the best I can with the story, explaining some of the heretofore unfamiliar inner workings and the candid, fascinating thought processes of an artist at the very top of his game.

-Harold Goldberg is the founder of The Circle.
-He writes for The New York Times and other publications.
+Harold Goldberg is the founder of the New York Videogame Critics Circle.

 Read Full Post »